OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-16.md

 ## 2 Samuel 16:12

-Perhaps the Lord will look on my affliction
+Perhaps the Lord will notice my distress
-and return good to me instead of his cursing this day.”
+and repay me with good instead of his cursing today.”

 ## 2 Samuel 16:13